lineality/Online_Voting_Using_One_Time_Pads/README.md

 - if the voter loses the QR code the person should cancel the process

-2. a bad-agent will send the voter a fake ballot
+2. a bad-agent will send the voter a fake ballot:
 - additional step: there can be additional checks such as a passphrase chosen by the person which could not be electronically surveilled from any computer (e.g. written in pen on the QR pad)

 3. a bad-agent will send the gov. a fake filled-in ballot